From Preferences to Prejudice: The Role of Alignment Tuning in Shaping Social Bias in Video Diffusion Models: Social Biases in Video Generative Models

 \section{Social Biases in Video Generative Models}

-To demonstrate the utility of our framework, we apply it to \textit{four} state-of-the-art video diffusion models with varying alignment strategies.
-The \textbf{aligned} models include InstructVideo \cite{yuan2024instructvideo}, which is based on ModelScope \cite{wang2023modelscope} and aligned with HPSv2.0, and T2V-Turbo-V1 \cite{li2024t2v}, which builds on VideoCrafter-2 \cite{chen2024videocrafter2} and is aligned with HPSv2.1, InternVid2-S2 \cite{wang2024internvideo2}, and ViCLIP \cite{wang2023internvid}.
-Their \textbf{unaligned} counterparts, ModelScope and VideoCrafter-2, serve as baselines for controlled comparisons.
+We apply our proposed evaluation framework to \textit{four} state-of-the-art video diffusion models with varying alignment strategies.
+In this work, we use the term \textbf{aligned} models to refer to video diffusion models that undergo post-training optimization to better match human preferences, typically via reward-weighted fine-tuning or RLHF-style procedures using learned preference or aesthetic reward models.
+Concretely, this alignment process follows a general pipeline of base video diffusion model $\rightarrow$ preference/reward model $\rightarrow$ post-training optimization.
+Under this definition, the \textbf{aligned} models include InstructVideo \citep{yuan2024instructvideo}, which builds on ModelScope \citep{wang2023modelscope} and is aligned using HPSv2.0, as well as T2V-Turbo-V1 \citep{li2024t2v}, which builds on VideoCrafter-2 \citep{chen2024videocrafter2} and is aligned with HPSv2.1, InternVid2-S2 \citep{wang2024internvideo2}, and ViCLIP \citep{wang2023internvid}.
+Their \textbf{unaligned} counterparts, ModelScope and VideoCrafter-2, serve as baselines for controlled comparisons, allowing us to isolate the effects of alignment from those of base model architecture.

 For implementation, we use the official code repositories provided by the respective papers and run inference on 1 to 8 NVIDIA A100 80GB GPUs.
 To compute the social bias distribution, as outlined in \Cref{sec:evaluation_framework}, we generate videos with each prompt 10 times per model with different random seeds and average the results to reduce sampling variance. \Cref{tab:main_results} reports two social bias metrics: ethnicity-aware gender bias (PBS\textsubscript{G}) and ethnic representation distribution (RDS\textsubscript{e} and SDI).